 Description

-The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading TELEPHONE beneath the shallow curved roof.
+The K6 Telephone Kiosk in Boughton is a standard design made of cast iron and painted red.
+It features long horizontal glazing in the door and sides, with crowns on the top panels that are applied rather than perforated.
+There are rectangular white display signs reading "TELEPHONE" beneath the shallow curved roof.
 The kiosk has modernised internal equipment.
-One of the display signs above the door is missing but otherwise the kiosk is intact, retaining all its glass panes.
-It is located at the village crossroads and has a strong visual relationship with seven listed buildings, mostly late-C17 or early-C18 cottages built of coursed lias under thatched roofs.
+Although one of the display signs above the door is missing, the kiosk is otherwise intact and retains all its glass panes.
+It is situated at the village crossroads and has a strong visual connection with seven listed buildings, primarily late 17th century or early 18th century cottages constructed of coursed lias under thatched roofs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.